docarys/docarys/readme.md

 # docarys

-[docarys](http://www.docarys.io) is yet a static site generator.
+[docarys](http://www.docarys.io) is yet another static site generator.
 Simple.
 Flexible.
 Customizable.
 Period.

 docarys is as magic as a dragon spitting fire 🐉 🔥